BlingCorp/bling/docs/widgets/window_switcher.md

 ## 🎨 Window Switcher <!-- {docsify-ignore} -->

-A popup that allows you to switch clients similar to what is known from MacOS or GNOME.
+A popup with client previews that allows you to switch clients similar to the alt-tab menu in MacOS, GNOME, and Windows.

 ![](https://user-images.githubusercontent.com/70270606/133311802-8aef1012-346f-4f4c-843d-10d9de54ffeb.png)